 Kpop really wouldn’t be that different from other music industries, if it weren’t for all of its visual effects.
 From the extensive choreography, aesthetically pleasing music videos, eye-popping outfits, and especially the makeup, Kpop is a very visual branch of music.
 So, it isn’t surprising to see how all our favorite Kpop idols always have flawless, yet natural looking makeup, no matter where they are.
-It may not look like they’re wearing makeup sometimes, but the amount of work that they put into their makeup is definitely not to be doubted, and we can definitely see how their hard work pays off.
-I mean, when has an idol’s makeup been anything less than visual perfection?
-Probably never.
-And while I’m sure we all probably want our own makeup artist to do our flawless makeup for us, that isn’t exactly possible for everyone.
-So, along the way, we can just try our best to copy the looks that we love!
 One aspect of their makeup that I think all of us love is the way that the female idols do their lashes!
 After digging through a couple tutorial videos and just examining each idol’s look, I think we’ve finally figured out how to get the “Kpop Lashes.”
 So, let’s see how to do it, and what we need.

 First, let’s see what the “Kpop Lashes” exactly are.
-While we call them “Kpop Lashes,” it’s more of a “Korean lash” style, since it’s the most popular way to do lashes in Korea right now.
+While we call them “Kpop Lashes,” it’s more of a “Korean lash” style since it’s the most popular way to do lashes in Korea right now.
 In the west, where a heavier and sharper makeup look is preferred, so they keep their lashes volumized, long, and very glam, usually putting on some falsies as well!
 Unlike the west, however, the Korean style of makeup leans more towards the natural side, and the lashes in Korea focus a lot more on length as opposed to volume.
 Separated and long lashes are what everyone strived for here!
-The most recent example of the ideal “Kpop Lashes” that I’ve seen is probably from Red Velvet’s “Bad Boy” music video, but I found an example where some idols have gone for more volumizing lashes as well.
-Here’s a mini-guide for all you guys!
+THere’s a mini-guide for two common lash looks in Korea!

 The Standard Look